jmillxyz/365/README.md

 - what is wireguard and how is it different/better?
 - windows authenticode verification from an .exe for python
 - iMessage stats?
+- write script to look at repos of interest (or prompt for other activities) and update this automatically ;)